 - Maximize Efficiency – While adding an efficient HVAC system may increase the upfront costs of installation, many states provide incentives to decrease central air costs and improve overall energy efficiency.
 Additionally, an efficient HVAC system provides the added benefit of lowered monthly heating and cooling bills.

 - Use Pre-Existing Air Ducts – If your home already has existing ductwork from an older HVAC system, this can reduce the installation costs by thousands of dollars.
 Your contractor can simply connect the new central air system to the older ducts and pass the savings onto you.
 Be mindful that not all ducts are well-designed ducts.
 That’s why it’s imperative that your contractor looks for any leaks in the existing ductwork prior to the installation.

-While not every homeowner will be able to utilize all of these cost saving tips, the idea is to maximize your investment by being nimble about the initial touchpoint.
+While not every homeowner will be able to utilize all of these cost-saving tips, the idea is to maximize your investment by being nimble about the initial touchpoint.

-On average, homebuyers are willing to pay roughly $2,500 extra for a house with central air, but this is certainly less than what it will cost you to install a new system.
+Ok, so how much money are we talking about?
+Well, On average, homebuyers are willing to pay roughly $2,500 extra for a house with central air, but this is certainly less than what it will cost you to install a new system.
 If you live in an area where central air systems are in nearly every home, adding an HVAC system will boost your property’s sellability.

 However, if you aren’t in the market for an in-home air conditioning unit and live in an area where central air conditioning systems are not an expectation, perhaps saving your money for another project is the move to make.

 If you’re already in the market for an air conditioning solution and your home’s value isn’t your driving motive, then integrating a system is a win-win.
 And at the end of the day, there are ways to mitigate the installation sticker shock.

 With that being said, can anyone put a price on a chilled room during a stark hot day in the dead of summer?